The Cisneros Collection

 Orinoco

-With an educational mission that testifies to the wealth of the region's material production, the CPPC preserves and manages the Orinoco Collection, a group of cultural artifacts from twelve ethnic communities from the Orinoco River basin: the De’áruwa (Piaroa), Ye’kuana, Yanomami, Híwi (Guahibo), E’ñepa (Panare), Wakuénai (Curripaco), Baniva, Baré, Puinave, Warekena, Tsase (Píapoco) and Hoti.
+Created and maintained with an educational mission that honors the wealth of the region's material production, the CPPC preserves and manages the Orinoco Collection, a group of cultural artifacts from twelve ethnic communities from the Orinoco River basin: the De’áruwa (Piaroa), Ye’kuana, Yanomami, Híwi (Guahibo), E’ñepa (Panare), Wakuénai (Curripaco), Baniva, Baré, Puinave, Warekena, Tsase (Píapoco) and Hoti.

-The material culture preserved includes baskets, body ornaments, musical instruments, ritual objects, weapons, utilitarian objects as well as archival documentation.
+The collection includes baskets, body ornaments, musical instruments, ritual objects, weapons, utilitarian objects, as well as archival documentation.

 Gallery page